 The American Farm Bureau Federation created the Partners in Advocacy Leadership (PAL) program to create advocates for agriculture and accelerate personal development for engaged members of our organization.
-The program is also made possible by sponsorships from Monsanto and the Farm Credit Foundation.
+The program is made possible by sponsorships from Bayer and Farm Credit.

 Each state may submit two applicants who will be evaluated on their knowledge of agriculture issues, leadership desire and the extent to which they offer leadership potential for agriculture’s future.
 A panel of qualified judges will select a group of finalists who will be interviewed and ranked based upon these interviews.
-The top finalists will be named as candidates for PAL enrollment, with the remaining finalists named as alternates.
-For more information about the rules or application, email firstname.lastname@example.org.
+The top finalists will be named as candidates for PAL, with the remaining finalists named as alternates.

 The American Farm Bureau Federation’s Partners in Advocacy Leadership (PAL) program is designed to help today’s agricultural leaders accelerate their engagement abilities and solidify their role as ADVOCATEs for agriculture.
 The PAL program equips agricultural leaders with executive-level skills to become effective advocates in their communities, their agricultural organizations and in government.